Short Cuts: City Symphony

-The stories, fused together so seamlessly by Altman, were conceived separately by Carver, and only one was wholly invented for the film (a tragic duet between Annie Ross as a drunken, dying jazz singer and Lori Singer—who does her own playing—as her classical cellist daughter).
+The stories, fused together so seamlessly by Altman, were conceived separately by Carver, and only one was wholly invented for the film (a tragic duet between Annie Ross as a drunken, dying jazz singer and Lori Singer—who does her own playing—as her classical- cellist daughter).
 Only two of the tales are in a form fairly close to Carver’s.
-Those are the stories based on “A Small, Good Thing” (about a baker who harasses a couple who haven’t picked up their son’s birthday cake, unaware that the boy lies comatose after a car accident) and “So Much Water So Close to Home” (about three fishermen who won’t let the discovery of a nude female corpse disrupt their fishing vacation).
+Those are the stories based on “A Small, Good Thing” (about a baker who harasses a couple who haven’t picked up their son’s birthday cake, unaware that the boy lies comatose after a car accident) and “So Much Water So Close to Home” (about three fishermen who won’t let the discovery of a nude female corpse disrupt their vacation).

 How?
-Sometimes, as in Nashville, one character simply shows up as background in a story where he or she doesn’t belong.
+Sometimes, as in Nashville, one character simply shows up as back-ground in a story where he or she doesn’t belong.
 Sometimes, characters from different stories will turn out to be relatives.
 And a few illicit sexual liaisons cross the borderlines, too.

 Short Cuts is a jazz variation on Carver’s stories, maybe even a jazz symphony.
 Improvisation is the key.
-That’s why a jazz score threads through the film, why the bouncy Duke Ellington–Peggy Lee “I’m Gonna Go Fishin’” is the last song we hear with the end titles.
+That’s why a jazz score threads through the film, why the bouncy Duke Ellington–Peggy Lee collaboration “I’m Gonna Go Fishin’” is the last song we hear with the end titles.

 And that’s why critiques accusing Altman of fudging up Carver miss the boat so completely.
 It’s as if, listening to Ellington, Dizzy Gillespie, or Art Tatum riff through versions of “I Got Rhythm,” critics started complaining that Gershwin’s melody was being lost.

-Altman’s greatness as a director rests principally in that improvisatory brilliance, in his uncanny knack with actors.
-(In a cast so large and uniformly superb, it seems unfair to pick any of them out—even though the company’s elder, Jack Lemmon, is the one handed a big, virtuoso, movie-stealing monologue.)
-It also lies in what Michael Tolkin (who adapted the screenplay for The Player from his own novel) describes as Altman’s ability to free up an entire film company to do their best work, his unique obsession with the whole process of making movies—the fact that he won’t quit, no matter what. (“Admire me,” Altman said once, “not for how I succeed, not for how ‘good’ the films are, but for the fact that I keep going back and jumping off the cliff.”)
+Altman’s greatness as a director rested principally in that improvisatory brilliance, in his uncanny knack with actors.
+(In a cast so large and uniformly superb, it seems unfair to pick any of them out—even though the company’s elder, Jack Lemmon, is the one who is handed a big, virtuoso, movie-stealing monologue.)
+It also lies in what Michael Tolkin (who adapted the screenplay for The Player from his own novel) describes as Altman’s ability to free up an entire film company to do their best work, his unique obsession with the whole process of making movies—the fact that he wouldn’t quit, no matter what. (“Admire me,” Altman said once, “not for how I succeed, not for how ‘good’ the films are, but for the fact that I keep going back and jumping off the cliff.”)

-The Player deals with upper-level L.A., the world of the studios, stars, and executive deals.
+The Player deals with upper-level LA, the world of the studios, stars, and executive deals.
 Short Cuts focuses on the middle-class world that surrounds them: the sunny, smoggy subdivisions, where the only celebrity around is Alex Trebek of Jeopardy!—unless you count Bruce Davison as KCAL-TV commentator Howard Finnigan, whose vacuous segment on the medfly war is titled “Thoughts to Make You Think.”

-Hollywood studio people tended to love The Player, partly because they recognized the truth of its take on slick-and-slimy deal-making, but also because Altman did it with just enough playfulness to let them off the hook.
-Yet both of these L.A. movies are fed by the same perception: beneath the thick veneer of glamour and artifice beats a heart of darkness, emptiness, and even despair.
+Hollywood studio people tended to love The Player, partly because they recognized the truth of its take on slick-and-slimy deal making, but also because Altman did it with just enough playfulness to let them off the hook.
+Yet both of these LA movies are fed by the same perception: beneath the thick veneer of glamour and artifice beats a heart of darkness, emptiness, and even despair.
 It is a moral quandary that goes mostly unrecognized or unvoiced by these people, simply because they make themselves too busy—or oblivious, or stoned—to recognize it.

 Short Cuts is one of those marriages of seeming opposites that works.
-What Altman does with Carver, by placing these people in another of his rich, boisterously populated “collage” films, is to show how every city (especially L.A.) is, in a way, a community of the isolated.
+What Altman does with Carver, by placing these people in another of his rich, boisterously populated “collage” films, is to show how every city (especially LA) is, in a way, a community of the isolated.
 Altman’s cuts may even give us more of a sense of truth than Carver’s stories alone, because they recognize more of the absurd and terrible interconnections of life, the consequences that most of us choose to ignore.